 What is a good brand of 88 keys electric piano?

-Yamaha, Casio, Roland, Korg are all reputable brands of electric keyboards to consider for your purchase.
+Yamaha, Casio, Roland, and Korg are all reputable brands of electric keyboards to consider for your purchase.
 You can explore these options to find one that suits your requirements.

-What EDM means?
+What does EDM mean?

 EDM stands for Electronic Dance Music, encompassing a variety of electronic music genres often played in nightclubs and known for their strong, danceable beats.